Kagoshima Bay: History

 The massive Akahoya eruption to the south around 7,300 cal.
-BP depopulates the bay by pyroclastic flow, tsunami and ash during the earliest stage of the Jōmon period.
+BP depopulated the bay by pyroclastic flow, tsunami and ash during the earliest stage of the Jōmon period.

 Before written records the area was likely repopulated by the Jōmon and then it is likely they were replaced by the Kumaso whose culture was completely suppressed by the 7th century.

 Tribes of the Hayato people were long established by the 7th century on either peninsula and had submitted and supported imperial rule as servants to the emperor, although the 720 to 721 CE Hayato Rebellion of the Ōsumi Hayato is an exception.
 Yamato immigrants only became dominant when the Hayato were made to emigrate to the Kinai region after the end of the 7th century.

-Francis Xavier's party of Jesuits, having been first refused the right to land in Japan first went ashore in Kagoshima on 15 August, 1549.
+Francis Xavier's party of Jesuits, having been first refused the right to land in Japan first went ashore in Kagoshima on 15 August 1549.

 From 1602 to 1871 it was part of the Satsuma Domain.

 The Bombardment of Kagoshima by British warships in the bay took place in 1863.

 The 1914 eruption of the Sakurajima volcano severely damaged Kagoshima.

 On June 17, 1945, Kagoshima was attacked by B-29 bombers with 2316 persons killed.